 - Work Process: a strict focus on the task

 Task completion demands immense focus and concentration and even the slightest interruption may affect the work process.
 Here is how we manage to maintain the satisfactory speed and quality of work and help the developers stay fresh and ready for work.

-At Celadon, we have an organized teamwork space and a few conference rooms for either meetings or private “thinking times”.
-A quiet place with no people is a good change of environment and positive impacts the team’s motivation and enthusiasm towards work.
+At Celadonsoft, we have an organized teamwork space and a few conference rooms for either meetings or private “thinking times”.
+A quiet place with no people is a good chance of environment and positively impacts the team’s motivation and enthusiasm towards work.
 In these spaces, our developers can discuss the project, work together or independently and focus on the tasks that require maximal concentration.

 As well, we do not promote multitasking.
 We believe it’s better for a developer to focus on a single task and do it perfectly, then move to another one, rather than get distracted by a dozen of little tasks at the same time and end up in a mess.

-Software developers are normally work quite intensively to meet the deadlines and quality.
+Software developers are normally working quite intensively to meet deadlines and quality.
 Moreover, all the projects have hard-to-predict-number of unexpected little tasks popping out of nowhere that demand immediate attention.
 Sounds a bit tough, isn’t it?
-And the worst thing that can happen is a burnout.
+And the worst thing that can happen is burnout.